MARVELS OF MEDIA

-At Museum of the Moving Image (MoMI), Marvels of Media is an initiative dedicated to celebrating and honoring media-makers on the autism spectrum of all ages with a media awards ceremony, film festival, and exhibition.
+At Museum of the Moving Image (MoMI), Marvels of Media is an initiative dedicated to celebrating and honoring media-makers on the autism spectrum of all ages with a media awards ceremony, festival, and exhibition.

 Organized by Miranda Lee and Tiffany Joy Butler, the second annual Marvels of Media expands the Museum's accessibility efforts for autistic visitors through the creation of a sensory-friendly space and sensory kits, which are available throughout the exhibit.
 Marvels of Media strives to increase opportunities for and representation of autistic media-makers and all aspiring autistic media-makers.
-This year, former awardee Carrie Hawks curated the Marvels of Media Exhibition, and former awardee Jackson Tucker-Meyer will host the Awards Ceremony.
+This year, awardee Carrie Hawks curated the Marvels of Media Exhibition, and former awardee Jackson Tucker-Meyer will host the Awards Ceremony.

 Marvels of Media Festival Schedule

 All events are free and take place at Museum of the Moving Image, 36-01 35 Ave, in Astoria, New York.

 Marvels of Media Awards Ceremony & Exhibition Opening